 Is there anything our youth basketball programs can take a way from the increased number of international players in the NBA?

 The 2016 NBA Draft was a record-breaking event for international players.
-This means that all or almost every team in the NBA has at least one international player on its bench.
+This means that all or almost every team in the NBA has at least one European player on its bench.

 According to several sources, there were 124 European basketball players in the NBA out of 449 total NBA players during the 2015-2016 season.
 That’s 28% of current players!